period pains but no period could i be pregnant

 Do women experience menstrual cramps early in pregnancy and during implantation?

-Pain when the fetus is implanted in the wall of your uterus (implantation) is a mild pain and is said by most pregnant women to be more concentrated in the lower center of the abdomen and you may also feel pain in lower abdomen when coughing or sneezing
+Pain when the fetus is implanted in the wall of your uterus (implantation) is a mild pain and is said by most pregnant women to be more concentrated in the lower center of the abdomen.

 It can also sometimes cause mild pain in the lower right side of your abdomen if the fertilized egg is released from the right ovary and is right inside the fallopian tube.
 This pain may last for hours to days.